 As a matter of fact, Hard chrome plating is one of the most reliable and widely used metal plating processes in the industry.
 To that end, this plating is typically used to help resistance to abrasion and corrosion, industrial chrome also helps improve a part’s wear.

 Chrome plating is generally used in offering deposit thicknesses of >0.1 mil, and up to 20 mils or more.

 Techmetals application of hard chrome provides moderate corrosion and oxidation protection for the coated substrate.
 It is especially effective when applied to the cavities of molds, dies, tools and other components where abrasive resins are processed.

-Consider a hard chrome finish when rebuilding or salvaging older parts, molding dies, aircraft engine parts and more.
+Consider Techmetals for chrome repair or salvaging older parts, molding dies, aircraft engine parts and more.

 - Wear Resistance

 QQ-C-320, AMS-QQ-C-320, AMS 2460, AMS 2406, MIL-STD-1501, ASTM B 177

 Since it becomes a part of the metal itself and will not chip, peel, crack or flake — Armatech is a popular coating.
 When run through standard bend tests, it continues to resist these issues as well.